LITIGATION TRACKER

 A lawsuit against the New York City Administration for Children’s Services (ACS) to compel the agency to provide information and data about how the agency separates children from their families.

-In the Matter of Liam M.
+Matter of Liam M.

 Filed August 2025